brokolja/laststaticsitegenerator/README.md

 # LastStaticSiteGenerator

 After learning how to use task runners like grunt, gulp, webpack and many static site generators i was in need for one workflow that makes setting up any tools unnecessary.
 So my first mission was to find tools that require minimal or no configuration for all parts of my frontend-workflow.
 The first tool must be a static-site-generator for creating multi-page websites.
 The second tool is an asset-bundler that just handles any file i put into my websites like .css, .js, .ts, .vue and all my node_modules from npm.
-The last third tool should pick up all generated files and transform them into a fancy progressive-web-app (pwa) with offline-support and everything just done!
+The last third tool should pick up all generated files and transform them into a fancy progressive-web-app (pwa) with offline-support and everything just done with support for multiple languages.

 After testing many fancy tools i found the following three to be the best for my use-case:

-* Static-site-generator: Eleventy
+- Static-site-generator: Eleventy
-* Asset-bundler: Parcel
+- Asset-bundler: Parcel
-* PWA-generator: Workbox
+- PWA-generator: Workbox

 I tried to turn my new toolset in a row via simple npm-scripts.
 First generate static websites with Eleventy.
 Than Parcel automatically extracts, transforms and even downloads all needed assets from the static websites to create some bundles.
 At last Workbox comes in to the game and does its magic to generate a minfied PWA with all batteries included from these bundles.